Head in the clouds part one (including Records are like chocolate…? The Birthday Edition)

 For now, you can head over to Planet Mondo and dig on this batch of heavy fuzz and buzz.

 He also turned me on to a sneak peek at the latest marvel from the Bongolian which should be available in the all the right places by the time you get this far in the post.
-I was given the go ahead to share just a bit of it, which you can check out in the form of a mini sampler over at my Mixcloud page if you like.
-Big cheers and mad love for the folks at Blow Up Records first, last and always for the opportunity.
-Click the image below…
+I was given the go ahead to share just a bit of it, which you can check out in the form of a mini sampler which you can enjoy right here

 …and since it’s a mondo mondo mondo mondo world, I will start the overhaul of this little ol’ slice of blog by restoring the exchange we did wayyyyy back in 2008.
 You can dig on those at my Mixcloud pages.
 Again, click the appropriate image if you wish…